andersonkmi/CourseraGettingCleaningDataAssignment/README.md

 ##### 5. Training and test data sets merge
   1. Merges the two data sets into one.
-  2. Adjusts the subject and activity column names.

 ##### 6. Subject and activity row values factor transformation
   1. Converts the subject column values to factor.